COVID-19 Frequently Asked Questions

 Is next season still happening?
 Will it start on time?
 What is the schedule?

-The WHL expects to play a full 2020-21 regular season beginning on October 2.
-The Chiefs’ training camp is currently scheduled to begin on September 15.
+Due to the pandemic, the WHL regular season has been delayed to December 4.
+The league plans to play a full 68-game schedule with four playoff rounds.
+The Chiefs’ training camp is currently scheduled to begin in November.
 League, Spokane Chiefs and Arena officials are working with government and health authorities to determine safe practices for returning to play.
 A full season schedule has not yet been announced.
-More information is available here.
+More information on the return to play protocol is available here.

 We are committed to protecting the health and safety of our fans, staff and players.
 We will follow the recommendations provided by local, regional and national health officials regarding return-to-play protocols and restrictions.
 The league office is also preparing tentative plans for delayed start dates, should they become necessary.